melamju/ToonTheme/README.md

 # Toon Theme

 This is a 3D-scene implemented in the OpenGL-Template.
+You can manipulate the light to make day or night and observe the behavior of the toon-shader on the model.

 ## Shader
 This scene is focusing on the shader, which is a toon-shader, also known as cel-shader.